Semidefinite programming relaxations and debiasing for MAXCUT-based clustering

-See Section~\ref{sec::biasredo} for the precise local analysis on the bias term for BalancedSDP~\eqref{eq::sdpball}, which is now 0.
-It is our conjecture that without this additional constraint in BalancedSDP, the original SDP1 also already has a small bias for balanced partitions; cf. Conjecture~\ref{conj::balpar}.

-We acknowledge that the results in~\cite{GV19} are for a more general $k \ge 2$ while we focus on $k=2$ in the present work.
-While it is natural to consider $k=2$ with the MAXCUT framework, parts of our probabilistic bounds, namely, Theorem~\ref{thm::ZHW} and Lemma~\ref{lemma::YYcovcorr} in Section~\ref{sec::reduction}, have been developed for the most general settings~\eqref{eq::model}.
-In particular, our deterministic bounds and probabilistic analysis in Lemmas~\ref{lemma::tiltproject},~\ref{lemma::YYdec},~\ref{lemma::YYcovcorr} and Theorem~\ref{thm::ZHW} can be readily adapted and/or applied to the rank-$k$ model (or $k$-means) settings, for any $k \ge 2$, as well.
+We acknowledge that the results by~\cite{GV19} pertain to general $k \ge 2$, whereas our work focuses on $k=2$.
+While it is natural to consider $k=2$ within the MAXCUT framework, parts of our probabilistic bounds, specifically Theorem~\ref{thm::ZHW} and Lemma~\ref{lemma::YYcovcorr}, are developed for the most general $k$-means setting~\eqref{eq::model}, for any $k \ge 2$.
+Moreover, our deterministic bounds in Lemmas~\ref{lemma::tiltproject} and~\ref{lemma::YYdec} can be readily adapted and applied to the rank-$k$ model setting, as mentioned in Section~\ref{sec::reduction}.